-Overall assessment of Effects: Mid channel Waitata Character component Existing Baseline Rating Effects Resultant rating Natural science I consider rating to be Moderate The methodology should be adjusted to allow for a site that sits well away from the landform and generally will be seen as part of the wider marine landscape, disassociated from landforms either side of the reach Perceptual Very high Looking at the wider landscape setting, development of the Waitata Reach site would set a precedent as the first farm in the middle of the reach or strait in Marlborough Sounds.
+Overall asses ssment of Effect ts: Mid channel Waitata Character component Existing Baseline Rating Effects Resultant rating Natural science Low I consider rating to be Moderate The methodology should be adjusted to allow for a site that sits well away from the landform and generally will be seen as part of the wider marine landscape, disassociated from landforms either side of the reach Hudson: In my opinion the site is not "disassociated" from the landforms either side of the reach.
+The surrounding landforms may be distant, but they still form part of the visual context from the site, and provide its sense of wider enclosure within a productive landscape.
+This doesn't mean that for all sites the very distant hills need to be considered, as at other sites the more distant context may be over-ridden by more immediate landforms.
+Perceptual Very high Looking at the wider landscape setting, development of the Waitata Reach site would set a precedent as the first farm in the middle of the reach or strait in Marlborough Sounds.
 Associative Moderate Travelling along Waitata Reach towards Cook Strait, farms at Waitata and Richmond 'channel' views out to the outer passage to the northeast, directly towards the proposed Waitata Reach farm, which elevates effects on perceptual and associative values.
-Overall baseline Natural character Moderate Resultant Natural character I would assess baseline NC as High, and resultant NC as Moderate-Low Moderate-Low ✓ Overall baseline Landscape High Resultant Landscape I would assess the resultant landscape as Moderate High-Moderate x ONC ONFL Agreed with assessment of effects Agreed with assessment of effects
+Hudson: I disagree that existing farms "channel' views.
+The farms are some 2kms apart on either side of the Reach.
+Overall baseline Natural character Moderate Resultant Natural character I would assess baseline NC as High, and resultant NC as Moderate-Low Moderate-Low ✓ Overall baseline Landscape ONC High Resultant Landscape I would assess the resultant landscape as Moderate Agreed with assessment of effects High-Moderate x ONFL Agreed with assessment of effects